BrutalTeam/go-netbox/docs/WritableFrontPortRequest.md

 ### NewWritableFrontPortRequest

-`func NewWritableFrontPortRequest(device BriefDeviceRequest, name string, type_ FrontPortTypeValue, rearPort int32, ) *WritableFrontPortRequest`
+`func NewWritableFrontPortRequest(device BriefDeviceRequest, type_ FrontPortTypeValue, rearPort int32, ) *WritableFrontPortRequest`

 NewWritableFrontPortRequest instantiates a new WritableFrontPortRequest object This constructor will assign default values to properties that have it defined,